marcelloziotti/curriculum/Curriculum.md

 ## Work

-### Intel Corporation - Ferrara (Italy) - (Apr 2022 – Present)
+### Intel Corporation - Ferrara (Italy) - (Apr 2022, Present)

-#### Simulation and Modeling Engineer - SystemC and Simics Simulation (Technical Lead)
+#### Simulation and Modeling Engineer - SystemC and Simics Simulation - Technical Lead

 Building on my prior experience with single-IP simulation and integration, I was entrusted with my first SoC-level assignment, a role that significantly expanded my responsibilities and scope.
 SoC-level tasks are particularly challenging because they involve system-wide changes that impact the interconnects between IPs and the overall platform functionality.
-My initial project was to overhaul the Sideband network to enable seamless communication between IPs spanning multiple dies and domains.
+My initial project was to overhaul the Sideband network to enable communication between IPs spanning multiple dies and domains.
 This complex undertaking required meticulous validation, especially for multicast messages, which were prone to subtle issues.
 Utilizing smoke platform initialization tests, I identified and resolved critical challenges, ensuring a robust and reliable communication framework.
 Once the Sideband network was operational, I played a key role as an interconnect expert during the platform’s first BIOS UEFI shell boot.

 As part of the platform integration team, I also tackled broader challenges affecting the entire Simics SoC ecosystem.
 One of my most impactful initiatives was the modernization of the build system.
 The existing build process relied on Make, which was both time-consuming and inefficient.
 By leading the transition to CMake with a Ninja generator, I reduced build times from 50 minutes to just 15 minutes — a 70% improvement.
 This was a collaborative effort requiring alignment across all IP teams contributing to the SoC, but the outcome transformed productivity for developers and dramatically accelerated CI pipelines.